What you'll study

-How does our metabolism work?
-On this module, we illuminate the biochemical pathways that utilise sugars, proteins and lipids for energy generation by our cells and ultimately our bodies.
+How does metabolism work?
+On this module, we illuminate the biochemical pathways that utilise sugars, proteins and lipids for energy generation by our cells and our bodies.

 Cell Structure and Function

-Study topics such as the circulatory system, blood and cardiac muscles; the nervous system; reproduction; respiration; the gastro-intestinal system and the endocrine system.
+Explore topics including: the circulatory system, blood and cardiac muscles; the nervous system; reproduction; respiration; the gastro-intestinal system: and the endocrine system.